 Thinking about running?
 You don’t have to be a born runner or athlete to get started.
 Running is a relatively inexpensive sport—all you need to get started is a shirt, shorts and a good pair of shoes.
-Whether you want to run on a treadmill, outdoor track, road or trail, here are eight ways to get you moving from couch to pavement in no time.
+Whether you want to run on a treadmill, outdoor track, road or trail, here are eight ways to motivate yourself to run and get you moving from couch to pavement in no time.

 Know Your Why